ZhixueD/Bigquery-data-analyze-using-SQL/README.md

-# ELT-pipeline-Bigquery-data-analyze-using-SQL
+# ELT-pipeline-BigQuery-data-analyze-using-SQL

-In this project I analyze data from Spotify, datasets is a big csv file, download from kaggle API: "datasets download -d dhruvildave/spotify-charts"
+In this project I analyze data from Spotify, datasets is a big csv file a 3.4G csv file, download from kaggle API: "datasets download -d dhruvildave/spotify-charts", I analyze the data in Google Cloud BigQuery using SQL.
+I load data from Google Cloud Storage to BigQuery.
+BigQuery is a Data Warehouse on Google Cloud Platform, which is powerful to handle big data and do data analysis.

 https://www.kaggle.com/dhruvildave/spotify-charts